fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

 6. If the user is connected, deliver the above types of tweets live (without querying)

    -There are two methods to realize the delivering without querying.
-      - One is when a user logins, the Engine finds and sends the new tweets to this user automatically.
+      - One is to set an online user table in the system.
+If a user sends a new tweet, Engine will query the user's all followers to intersect with that online user table.
+Basing on the result, Engine then send the new post tweet to the online followers.
 However, this method contains additional steps of database operations which consumes much more time.
    <img width="358" alt="image" src="https://user-images.githubusercontent.com/28448629/143793605-10623910-1715-4896-8fbe-b3639bfb0ec4.png">

       - The other is that delivers the tweets to all its followers.
 When the follower is connected, the tweet received in mailbox will be printed without querying.
 However, if the user is not online, the client actor will do nothing even if the tweets has been sent to its mailbox.
 This method is realized by adding in a control variant "Login".